cloudposse/atmos/website/docs/integrations/github-actions/component-updater.md

 You may notice that we pass a generated token from a GitHub App to `github-access-token` instead of using the native `GITHUB_TOKEN`.
 We do this because Pull Requests will only trigger other GitHub Action Workflows if the Pull Request is created by a GitHub App or PAT.
 For reference, see [Triggering a workflow from a workflow](https://docs.github.com/en/actions/using-workflows/triggering-a-workflow#triggering-a-workflow-from-a-workflow).

 1. Create a new GitHub App
 2. Name this new app whatever you prefer.
-For example, `Atmos Component Updater - <YOUR NAMESPACE>`.
+For example, `Atmos Component Updater [<YOUR NAMESPACE>]`.

 :::tip GitHub Requires Unique App Names

 GitHub requires all GitHub Apps to have unique names.
 The name you select for this GitHub App can be whatever you'd prefer.
-For example, an `acme` organization might name their GitHub App `Atmos Component Updater - acme`.
+For example, an `acme` organization might name their GitHub App `Atmos Component Updater [ACME]`.

 :::